Gavriil1/CI-PP5-API/README.md

 ## Testing

-The following tests were carried out on the app:
+The Manual test was carried out on the app:
-1. Manual testing of user stories
-2. Automated testing

 ### Manual testing of user stories